 How a financial services company standardised working processes in an organisation of 4,500 people

-When a financial services organisation, comprising of over 4,500 people, suspected that process variation was costing them money and hindering new business, process standardisation was the only way to move forward.
+When a large financial services organisation suspected that process variation was costing them money and hindering new business, process standardisation was the only way to move forward.

 But due to the size of the organisation, reviewing, mapping and controlling actions around the same procedures across multiple locations was going to be challenging.

-Additionally, due to the nature of the business, which is to provide asset services, custody, payments and treasury services, regulatory compliance also had to be factored into exercise.
+Additionally, due to the nature of the business, regulatory compliance also had to be factored into exercise.

 There were four required outcomes: